jedjoud10/jedjoud10.github.io/content/blog/custom_ecs_rust.md

 And after uhhhh… a few **months** of painstaking blood shedding work and relentless nights of debugging non-deterministic tests and undefined behaviors due to manipulating raw pointers... there you go!
 You’ve got yourself your own proper ECS library! <br>
 (*shoulda used one of the open source ones aaaaa*)

+oh well, at least it was a learning experience amiright ಥ‿ಥ

 Other great articles to learn ECS that taught me all of this stuff: